Welcome to the Great Northern Archive

 The 2524 was involved in an accident at Walden, N.D. in 1954, but was on the head end of a 22-car freight and was not derailed, according to the accident report.

-If you have any information, please email me.
+If you have any information, please email the staff.

 Great Northern in 1950's videos